Dn-Programming-Core-Management/Dn-Wiki/Dn-FT module format.md

 #### Notes

 - Information is based on `CFamiTrackerDoc::WriteBlock_Tuning()` and module binary analysis
-- Added in FamiTracker 0.5.0 beta 10
+- Added in FamiTracker 0.5.0 beta 10.
+- Tuning block loading/saving added in Dn-FamiTracker v0.5.0.0
-- Global semitone and cent detuning equivalent in Extra Parameters block.
+- 0CC-FamiTracker implements global detuning in its Extra Parameters block.

 ### Header block